AKeeller/Rule/README.md

 }
 ```

 You only need to implement a single method which returns a `ValidationResult`.
-The latter is a class with only two properties:
+The latter is a struct with only two properties:

 - `bool IsValid`
-- `List<string> Messages`.
+- `List<string> Messages`

 That's it.
 Now we're ready to use our business rule to validate an `int`.